register for email updates

 David Eugene Lucas Sr. (D-Macon)

-District 26 (Bibb, Hancock, Houston, Jones, Twiggs, Washington and Wilkinson counties)
+District 26 (Bibb, Hancock, Houston, Jones, Twiggs, Washington & Wilkinson counties)

 Lucas has also kept some of his private business interests off the radar.
 His most recent disclosure of personal finances omitted ownership of his business, TBL Inc., as well as one operated by his wife.
 Moreover, none of his disclosures since 1998 have mentioned his role as an officer in the non-profit Bowden Men’s Golf Association, which has received payments from his campaign and from at least two political action committees that employ lobbyists at the Capitol.

-Lucas still hasn’t filed a disclosure for 2012; disclosures for three previous years were filed at least a year late.
+Lucas filed no personal disclosures in either 2012 or 2013; disclosures for three previous years were filed at least a year late.
 “I might have missed that,” Lucas said of the 2012 disclosure.
 “I ain’t a millionaire.”

 NewTown Macon Inc., a non-profit promoting development in downtown Macon, paid Lucas and his company $24,350 in 2010 to campaign for passage of a 1 percent local option sales tax.
 It failed.
 He has declined to say how much he made, but a lobbyist expense report filed by NewTown’s CEO, C. Michael Ford, shows the non-profit paid $14,350 to Lucas and $10,000 more to TBL Inc.

-NewTown also played a role in a small land transaction that netted Lucas a $3,400 profit in 2008.
+NewTown also played a role in a small land transaction that appeared to net Lucas a $3,400 profit in 2008.
 Property records show Ocmulgee Heritage Trail LLC, an affiliate of NewTown, transferred a vacant lot to Lucas for $100 in 2007.
 He sold the property a year later to the Macon-Bibb County Economic Opportunity Council for $3,500.

 - Elected to the Georgia House in 1974.
 Served for 37 years until he resigned in June 2011 to seek a state Senate seat.